GeoffreyPlitt/log_fwd/README.md

 - Disk-based circular buffer for log persistence
 - Automatic buffer growth as needed (up to configured maximum)
-- Reconnection with exponential backoff
+- Reconnection with exponential backoff and jitter
 - HTTP API integration with JSON payload formatting
+- Log batching for improved throughput
+- Optional compression (gzip) for efficient transport
-- Bearer token authentication
+- Bearer token authentication with secure token handling
+- Configurable retries and timeouts
 - Clean shutdown on signal interrupts
 - Efficient buffer management for large volumes of logs
 - Panic recovery